Adobe System Design Interview: What the Bar Actually Tests

 Ignoring the CS fundamentals round.
 Candidates who only prep coding questions get blindsided by the MCQ section on OS, DBMS, and networking.
 These topics carry more weight at Adobe than at most other companies.
 You will be asked about semaphores.
 You will not be ready.

 Underestimating behavioral.
-Adobe's behavioral round ties to four core values: Create the Future, Own the Outcome, Raise the Bar, and Be Genuine.
+Adobe's behavioral round ties to the four company values introduced by CEO Shantanu Narayen in 2023: Create the Future, Own the Outcome, Raise the Bar, and Be Genuine.
 Generic STAR answers don't land.
 Interviewers want examples where you proactively identified a problem, took ownership of a messy situation, or pushed for a better technical approach against resistance.

 Hand-waving scale.
-Creative Cloud serves over 30 million subscribers.
-Experience Cloud processes billions of events.
+Creative Cloud had grown to nearly 30 million subscribers by 2024.
+Adobe Experience Platform processes about 5 billion edge interactions and 17 trillion segment evaluations per day.
 "We'll just add more servers" is not a design decision.
 It's a prayer.
 Estimate the load, pick a sharding strategy, and explain why.

 Skipping compliance.
 Adobe handles enterprise data, government contracts, and PII across regions.
 If your design doesn't mention data residency, encryption at rest, or audit logging, you'll seem unaware of the real constraints.
 This is the kind of thing that separates "knows how to build systems" from "knows how to ship systems."